-SOCS may contract the following material agreements for services:
+SOCS-K may contract the following material agreements for services:

-- An agreement for payroll processing services. - An agreement for accounting and tax services. - An agreement with an independent financial auditor that meets the certification and licensure requirements for conducting an independent financial audit of California public schools. - This agreement will be made upon terms and conditions that are standard for the industry and will ensure a legally compliant annual audit of SOCS's finances. - An agreement for curriculum with Edgenuity, or another state approved curriculum, to supply SOCS's online instructional program. - An agreement with approved vendors to supply curriculum for the home school program.

-- An agreement for student information systems with School Pathways or another high quality student information system. - An agreement for back office services - An agreement for an interactive online meeting space with Blackboard Collaborative. - An agreement for Tech Support for faculty and students. - An agreement for Website design and maintenance.
+- An agreement for payroll processing services. - An agreement for accounting and tax services. - An agreement with an independent financial auditor that meets the certification and licensure requirements for conducting an independent financial audit of California public schools. - This agreement will be made upon terms and conditions that are standard for the industry and will ensure a legally compliant annual audit of SOCS-K's finances. - An agreement for curriculum with Edgenuity, or another state approved curriculum, to supply SOCS-K's online instructional program. - An agreement with approved vendors to supply curriculum for the home school program. - An agreement for student information systems with School Pathways or another high quality student information system. - An agreement for back office services - An agreement for an interactive online meeting space with Blackboard Collaborative. - An agreement for Tech Support for faculty and students. - An agreement for Website design and maintenance. - Any other Agreement for systems or software to facilitate the operations of SOCS-K.